astral-projects/gomoku-web/code/js/README.md

   the code coverage and ensure that the application is working as expected in all possible scenarios.
 - **Improve user experience** - We could improve the user experience by adding more features to the application, such as notifications, animations, skeleton loading, etc.
+- **Add more features and pages** - We could add more features and pages to the application.